brimdata/zed/docs/language/overview.md

 ### 7.2 Search Logic

-The search patterns described above can be combined with other elements to a search expression comprised of "search terms" that may be combined using Boolean logic.
+The search patterns described above can be combined with other "search terms" using Boolean logic to form search expressions.

-> Note that when processing ZNG data, the Zed runtime performs a multi-threaded
+> Note that when processing [ZNG](../formats/zng.md) data, the Zed runtime performs a multi-threaded
 > Boyer-Moore scan over decompressed data buffers before parsing any data.
 > This allows large buffers of data to be efficiently discarded and skipped when
 > searching for rarely occurring values.
 For a [Zed lake](../lake/format.md), search indexes